 Which schools does Title I serve?

 Eligible schools receive Title I funds from the state provided by the federal government based primarily on U. S. Census data of low-income students; however, services are provided to students identified as having the greatest need for assistance.
-The program serves children in Bigelow Hill, Chamberlin Hill, Jefferson, and Northview elementary schools and Glenwood Middle School.
+The program serves children in Bigelow Hill, Chamberlin Hill, Wilson Vance, and Northview elementary schools.

 What is a Title I Schoolwide Program?

 A Title I schoolwide program is a method of delivering Title I services in eligible schools.
 It allows each school the opportunity to use Title I funds to support comprehensive reforms intended to improve the entire educational program in each school as opposed to only certain students.